rcpch/digital-growth-charts-server/docs/products/react-component.md

 # React Chart Component

 Although the process of obtaining a centile/SDS result from the API is very straightforward, rendering this to an actual digital growth chart graphic is quite complex.
+For example, charts typically have 9 main centile lines (though there are other formats), each of which can be rendered as a series.
+However the UK-WHO chart is made of several growth references, each from different datasets, and it is a stipulation that they must not overlap - this means for the four datasets which make up UK-WHO, the developer must render 36 separate 'sections' of centile lines correctly.

+Even then, there are certain rules which are key, published by the RCPCH project board.
+These relate to usability of the charts.
+For example, the 50th centile should be de-emphasised.
+These and other rules are listed on the [RCPCH Github](https://github.com/rcpch)

+Given the complexity, we decided to create a React component library for developers to use.
+We designed it to be customisable for those that wanted to use it, but also as a demonstration for developers who wanted to build the charts themselves from the ground up.

 For this reason, we have produced a permissively-licensed open-source React component, which aims to simplify the process of creating a chart from the chart data received from the API.
 It makes the job of drawing a vector-graphic centile chart much easier.

 ![height-chart-girl-component](../_assets/_images/height-chart-girl-component.png)